aaronzsun/hub/README.md

 	While I can't control the uptime of the SQL database, restarting the Hub upon encountering database connection errors usually solves the issue.

-How to Stop Hub:
 To stop the Hub flask app from running, go to your terminal and hit "Ctrl + C".

-Thanks for using Hub!